Things to Do in Anaheim – When planning a trip to Anaheim, Disneyland has become the first spot for any tourist.

 Take surf lessons during the day, and have a bonfire cookout at night.
 There’s always something to do.

 Adventure City – Bring the little ones

 If you didn’t get enough of Disneyland, or you would like to seek for alternatives for amusement parks for children, Adventure City is worth considering.

-It’s a wholesome, interactive children’s museum that has 12 attractions, an arcade hall, a petting zoo, and a pizza party hall.
+Located on South Beach Blvd — between Ball and Cerritos in the Hobby City Complex — Adventure City is a wholesome, interactive children’s museum.
+It boasts 12 attractions, an arcade hall, a petting zoo, and a pizza party hall.

-While this place is quite small (the whole area can be explored within 30 minutes or so), it’s a great place for younger children as the rides here are for the younger set.
+While this place is quite small (the whole area can be explored within an hour), it’s a great place for younger children as the rides here are for the younger set.